ExpliCa: Evaluating Explicit Causal Reasoning in Large Language Models: The ExpliCa Dataset

 The frequency of linguistic constructions affects the performances of LLMs \cite{McCoy:etal:2023}.
 For example, if the construction \{\emph{listen}, \emph{after}, \emph{turn up}\} were more frequent than \{\emph{listen}, \emph{then}, \emph{turn up}\}, a model might be biased towards the former.

 To control for such frequency biases in ExpliCa, we proceeded as follows.
-We used SpaCy,\footnote{\url{spacy.io}, English model \texttt{en\_core\_web\_sm}.} to lemmatize the sentences and perform part-of-speech (PoS) tagging, allowing us to identify the grammatical category of each linguistic unit.
-Then, we extracted the verb from each sentence, and the connective used to join them.
-For copulative verbs (e.g., \textit{is beautiful}), we also considered the noun or the adjective following the copula.
+We PoS-tagged and lemmatized the sentence pairs with SpaCy.\footnote{\url{spacy.io}, English model \texttt{en\_core\_web\_sm}.} Then, we extracted the verb from each sentence, and the connective used to join them.
+For copulative verbs, we also considered the noun or the adjective following the copula.
 We retained particles in phrasal verbs (e.g., \textit{turn up}), and in sentences containing multiple verbs (e.g., with embedded clauses), we considered up to two verbs, prioritizing those most salient to the sentence meaning (e.g., \textit{Michele \underline{chose} the pizza he \underline{wanted} \underline{to eat}} [want, eat]).
 Then, we used the SketchEngine APIs\footnote{\url{https://www.sketchengine.eu/apidoc/}} to query the enTenTen21 corpus to compute the co-occurrence of the elements in the triplet \{1st sentence verb, connective, 2nd sentence verb\}.
 We divided the co-occurrences into frequency bins based on quartile ranges: \textsc{Rare}, \textsc{Uncommon}, \textsc{Common}, and \textsc{Frequent}.
 Fig.~\ref{fig:FBins} shows the number of sentence pairs for each bin.
 While there are differences between classes, their distribution on the frequency spectrum shows no significant trends.\footnote{Sentence count for each frequency bin in Tab.~\ref{table:frequency_bin2}, App. \ref{ap:freqs_analysis}.} This suggests that our dataset is relatively free from frequency biases.